Yukon Vengeance

 Yukon Vengeance is a 1954 American Northern film directed by William Beaudine and starring Kirby Grant, Monte Hale and Mary Ellen Kay.
 It was the tenth and final film featuring Grant as Mountie Corporal Rod Webb, assisted by his dog Chinook.

 Plot

-A police mountie investigates a series of murders connected to robberies of the payroll at a lumber camp in Yukon, he then decides to act as courier for the next shipment himself.
+Corporal Rod Webb must solve the deaths that happen on the trail of payroll messengers in Canada’s north woods. and he decides to act as courier for the next shipment himself.
+The corporal is helped by his dog Chinook.